 After watching that commercial, is it any wonder Minolta went out of business?
 I did a bit of scrubbing and some grumbling and eventually got the camera to turn on.
 When I attempted to load my first roll of film, I found that the camera has the best film loader that I’ve ever used.
 After pulling the film leader over to the other side of the camera, all you have to do is close a clear plastic cover over the film and the cameras winder motor does the rest.
 I grew up with digital, so I’m never 100% confident that I’m getting an image when I take pictures with film.
 I know exactly how a digital image sensor works, but film is mostly magic to me.
 When I can see the leader being spooled up instead of just trusting that it’s happening gives me nice piece of mind.
 The second thing I learned after getting the camera to turn on is that it only says two things: “Load film,” and “too dark, use flash.”
 Why couldn’t it tell me things like “theres a telephone pole growing out of your uncle’s head” or “that’s boring, don’t even bother wasting film on it”?

-Even though it says “AUTO FOCUS” in large, white letters on the front of the camera, I’m pretty sure the Talker is fixed focus.
+As it turns out, this camera is incredibly simple and fun to use.
+It’s not for control-freaks who want to set things like exposure compensation, aperture, focus, shutter speed, etc. Even though it says “AUTO FOCUS” in large, white letters on the front of the camera, I’m pretty sure the Talker is fixed focus.
 If the Talker is autofocus, then it has the fastest, quietest focusing mechanism I’ve ever seen.
 This camera is a true point-and-shoot, unlike the point-wait-and-shoot digicams available today.
 As soon as you click the button, there is a quiet springy sound and the moment is captured.
 When you let go of the button, the film advances with an annoying whine common to all auto-winding film cameras.
 That film-advance delay is a nice trick and can be used to avoid embarrassing distractions caused by the loud noise.
 This gives the camera a dual-personality.
 It works great as a funny, lo-fi anachronism, but it also works as a simple, discrete and pocket-able camera.

 The two wedding photos above were shot using Ilford XP2 chromagenic film (black and white film that can be developed in C-41 chemicals at drug-store photolabs).
 The Talker tends to underexpose, which I didn’t realize at the time, so the results on XP2 (or any film) are pretty grainy.
 The 35mm f/2.8 lens is far better than any lomo plastic thing.
 It’s real glass and the results are fairly sharp with decent contrast and low distortion.
 The downsides of the lens are the strong vignetting and low saturation.
 However, I find the performance of the lens to be just my taste (one part of my taste, at least).
 It has some of the qualities of lo-fi photographs that I like (vignetting, low saturation) without the extreme softness exhibited by plastic lenses.